ann-ulu/Loan-Approval-Prediction/README.md

 5. **K-Nearest Neighbors (KNN)**

 ## Evaluation
 The models were evaluated using various metrics such as precision, recall, F1-score, and accuracy.
-The performance of each model is summarized below:
+The performance of each model for the test set is summarized below:

 | Model               | Precision | Recall | F1-Score | Accuracy |
 |---------------------|-----------|--------|----------|----------|